AbbeyRDuBois/Cribbage_Counter/README.md

  - Use Slash Commands
  - Use Embedded Activities (x2)

-6) Use the generated url at the bottom of the page to invite the bot to a server you have administrator access to
+6) Use the generated url at the bottom of the page to invite the bot to a server you have administrator access to.

-7) You can get your token/public key from the "General Information" tab, which needs to be pasted into a file named "credentials.json" as outlined above.
+7) You can get your token/client secret from the same tab, which is needed to run the bot and can be used as outlined above.
-You can create a bot here: https://discord.com/developers/applications.
-The required permission code is `380104853568`
+If you don't have it or accidentally share it, click "Reset Secret" to get another for your bot (old tokens won't work, so be sure to update credentials.json manually).